 Hydrographic Society of America

 Brennan, Rick; Hess, Kurt; Huff, Lloyd C.; and Gill, Steve, "The Design of an Uncertainty Model For The Tidal Constituent and Residual Interpolation (TCARI) Method for Tidal Correction of Bathymetric Data" (2005).
-Center for Coastal and Ocean Mapping.
+US Hydrographic Conference.
 1295.